Identify a scam or fraud

 Communicating with the Government of Ontario

 Scammers will often pretend to be associated with the government.
-In some cases, scammers use current issues (such as changes to license plate stickers or vaccine certificates) as part of the scam.
+In some cases, scammers use current issues (such as changes to licence plate stickers or vaccine certificates) as part of the scam.

 The Government of Ontario will never contact you directly to: